A spectrum-level splitting of the $ku_\mathbb{R}$-cooperations algebra: Abstract

 \section{Abstract}

 In the 1980's, Mahowald and Kane used integral Brown--Gitler spectra to decompose $ku \wedge ku$ as a sum of finitely generated $ku$-module spectra.
 This splitting, along with an analogous decomposition of $ko \wedge ko,$ led to a great deal of progress in stable homotopy computations and understanding of $v_1$-periodicity in the stable homotopy groups of spheres.
 In this paper, we construct a $C_2$-equivariant lift of Mahowald and Kane's splitting of $ku \wedge ku$.
 We also describe the resulting $C_2$-equivariant splitting in terms of $C_2$-equivariant Adams covers and record an analogous splitting for $H\umZ \wedge H \umZ$.
-Similarly to the nonequivariant story, we expect the techniques of this paper to facilitate further $C_2$-equivariant stable homotopy computations and understanding of $v_1$-periodicity in $C_2$-equivariant stable stems.
+Along the way, we give complete computations of the $ku_{\mR}$ and $H \mZ$ operations and cooperations algebras.